 There was a sense of relief that it’s finally over.
 However, part of me wanted to proceed with the trial because this is a clear case of soft insurance fraud and I was more than eager to testify against her.
 It is insurance fraud that makes our premiums go higher.
 It is the paying public that eventually suffers.

-There are many lessons that can be learned from the accident.
+Many lessons can be learned from the accident.

 Drive carefully.
 Never get into an accident.

 Drive defensively and never tailgate.
-Maintain a safe following distance.
 Avoid distracted driving.
 If you’ve been driving distracted, lawyers can easily collect data from your cell phone provider and use that against you in court.
 Being sued is a long and time-consuming process, much more if you go to trial.

 I’m the safest driver in the world but still got into an accident.
 So the next lesson is…